railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :notprintable: Not Printable in Invoice, boolean

-    *Check this box if you don't want that any vat related to this Tax Code appears on invoices*
+    *Check this box if you don't want any VAT related to this Tax Code to appear on invoices*